Normalisation - what it is and how to use it

 What is normalisation - what are Peak and RMS normalisation.

 RMS (Root Mean Square) Normalisation works differently.
 Instead of using the highest peak value as the reference it now takes all peak values and divides them by the number of peaks.
-Once this average has been established normalisation will use the value from this to normalise to 0.
+Once this average has been established the process will use the value from this to normalise to 0.

-There are a couple of things to be wary of: because Normalisation normalises the whole audio signal it will also raise the noise floor in the process.
+There are a couple of things to be wary of: because the process normalises the whole audio signal it will also raise the noise floor in the process.

-If you need to normalize then think carefully about whether to use use Peak or RMS (average level) as each will output a different response.
+If you need to normalise then think carefully about whether to use use Peak or RMS (average level) as each will output a different response.

 Normalisation still has a part to play in this industry and in particular sound design whereby samples are often truncated and peak normalised to 0.
 This allows the samples to have a constant value when processing.

 What is Normalisation?
 Should we use it and if so how do we use it correctly?
-Let me explain in detail how and when you should use normalisation and whether you should choose Peak or RMS normalisation.
+Let me explain in detail how and when you should use this process and whether you should choose Peak or RMS.